courajs/cardstack/packages/logger/README.md

 ## Browser support

-We're not yet focusing on browser support.
-We may inadvertanly break it in the meantime, so don't rely on this for browser usage yet.
+We're focused on node logging, and temporarily removing browser logging.
+We will likely add it back in.

 ## Application-level (global) config